Pet Alien: Production

 Similar to some other low-budget shows, the series uses only four famed voiceover actors; Charlie Schlatter, Charles Adler, Jess Harnell and Candi Milo.
-This is commonly a cost-cutting measure; more actors means more people to pay, so studios will often limit the cast to have, at most, four or five available at all times.
+This is commonly a cost-cutting measure; more voice actors means more voice-over people to pay, so studios will often limit the cast to have, at most, four or five available at all times.
 Harnell was also the voice director of the show and voiced three characters: Gumpers, Swanky and Granville.

 Broadcast

 After a short test-run in various foreign broadcasting markets beginning in late 2004, the series first premiered in the United States on Voom HD's Animania HD channel on November 20, 2004 at 7:00 PM, followed by TF1 in France on January 3, 2005 (airing on the channel until 2010), Cartoon Network on January 23, 2005 at 10:00 AM in a middle-morning Sunday slot, and on the same network in the United Kingdom the following day at 5:30 PM, ending the first season's run on August 21 the same year despite some decent ratings initially, particularly on its British airwaves.
 Supposedly, it would be the first Cartoon Network show to share a launch globally, with all their channels and markets across the world acquiring the pay-TV rights to the series (including the U.S., U.K., Latin America, Europe, Japan, Asia Pacific, Denmark, Hungary, Italy, Norway, Poland, Romania, Spain, and Sweden).
 Executive producer and Mike Young Productions/Taffy Entertainment principal Bill Schultz stated that "From the start, Pet Alien was created with Cartoon Network's irreverent audience in mind.
 In addition to the slapstick physical comedy, the series has attitude and a strong point of view–which we hope will make it highly appealing to the network's millions of discriminating cartoon aficionados around the world."